neelavarshad/vm-workshop/Labs/Lab3 - Generalize and Capture Image/README.md

 # Lab 3: Generalize and Capture Image

-This lab will walk you through generalizinga and capturing an image
+This lab will walk you through generalizing and capturing an image

 <br />